-This luxury 10 Day safari adventure explores the Victoria Falls before embarking on a safari first in the Lower Zambezi National Park and then South Luangwa.
+This luxury safari adventure explores Victoria Falls before embarking on a safari, first in the Lower Zambezi National Park and then in South Luangwa.

 Seven days are devoted to a safari in South Luangwa.
 This package features luxurious safari camps in spectacular locations.

-A week-long safari package combines the Lower Zambezi National Park with adventure activities to the Victoria Falls.
+A week-long safari package combines the Lower Zambezi National Park with adventure activities to Victoria Falls.

 Because of Victoria Falls, Zambia has always been a popular African travel destination.
 It is one of the Seven Natural Wonders of the World, and the sheer drama and beauty of the Falls never leave those who lay eyes upon them.
 The largest waterfall in the world, it is locally known as 'Mosi-oa-Tunya' (the smoke that thunders).
 Zambia offers convenient access to the Falls from a lavish collection of riverfront lodges and hotels.

 Zambia is increasingly emerging as a coveted safari destination.
 Its national parks are still relatively under-developed, resulting in authentically 'wild' and pristine wilderness areas.
 Beyond the falls, safari travel to Zambia can indeed be expensive.
-The remote nature of the various lodges and conservation areas means that they do require a bit of effort to reach.
+The remote nature of the various lodges and conservation areas requires a bit of effort to reach.
 However, if you can afford it, you will find a safari in Zambia to be an enriching experience.